-As a result of the amendments to article 41 of Legislative Decree no. 127/91, which made it non-compulsory for the Board of Statutory Auditors, as opposed to the Independent Auditor, to draw up the report on the consolidated financial statements, we acknowledge, though solely for the purpose of providing greater disclosure to the shareholder and third parties, that the Bank has prepared the Consolidated Financial Statements in accordance with the instructions set out in Bank of Italy Circular no. 262 of December 22nd 2005, which govern the formats and rules for banks, based on international accounting standards (IAS/IFRS), as illustrated in the Notes to the Consolidated Financial Statements.
+As a result of the amendments to Article 41 of Legislative Decree No. 127/91, whereby the report of the Board of Statutory Auditors to the consolidated financial statements is not mandatory, unlike that of the Independent Auditors, but is made solely to provide greater information to the shareholder and third parties, we acknowledge that the Bank has proceeded with the preparation of the consolidated financial statements in compliance with the Instructions reflected in the Bank of Italy Circular No. 262 of December 22nd, 2005, which governs layouts and rules for banks, based on International Accounting Standards (IAS/IFRS) as illustrated in the notes to the financial statements.

-We verified, with the Independent Auditor, the formation of the scope of consolidation.
-The accounting standards and policies are consistent with those used in the previous year.
+We verified, in agreement with the person in charge of the statutory audit, the formation of the consolidation scope.
+The accounting principles and policies were consistent with those used in the previous year.

-The financial statements provided by the subsidiaries to the Parent Company for the purpose of consolidation have been examined by the bodies and/or individuals responsible for the control of the individual companies in accordance with the applicable laws, and by the Independent Auditor as part of the procedures followed to audit the Consolidated Financial Statements.
+The financial statements submitted by the subsidiaries to the parent company, for the purpose of preparing the consolidated financial statements, were reviewed by the bodies and/or persons responsible for the control of the individual companies, according to their respective legal systems, and by the Auditing Firm in the context of the procedures followed for the audit of the consolidated financial statements.

-As a result of the adoption of IAS/IFRS (in particular IFRS 10 and IFRS 12), the scope of consolidation includes the special purpose entities involved in the securitization of receivables which, while not being directly owned by CA Auto Bank S.p.A., meet the requirements of effective control.
+Due to the adoption of International Accounting Standards (IAS/IFRS - in particular IFRS 10 and IFRS 12), the consolidation scope included credit securitization SPEs, which, although not directly held by CA Auto Bank S.p.A., did fall under the Bank's control.

-The scope of consolidation illustrated in the Notes to the Consolidated Financial Statements contains a list of the companies included in it as of December 31st 2024.
-There is a total of 42 such companies (inclusive of the consolidating company and 9 securitization vehicles), including CA Auto Bank GmbH (Austria), a 50%-held Subsidiary, and Ferrari Financial Services GmbH (Germany), a 50.0001%-held Subsidiary.
+The consolidation scope illustrated in the notes to the financial statements contains the list of the consolidated companies as of December 31st, 2024.
+These companies are 42 in total (including the consolidating company and 9 special purpose entities for securitization transactions), including CA Auto Bank GmbH (Austria), of which the Bank holds 50, and Ferrari Financial Services GmbH (Germany), where the Bank's equity interest is 50.0001%.

-The amount of consolidated equity and net profit attributable to non-controlling interests have been recorded in the Consolidated Financial Statements under the headings "Non-controlling interests" and "Minority portion of net income of the year", respectively.
+The amount of consolidated equity and net profit attributable to non-controlling interests were recorded in the consolidated financial statements under the headings "Equity attributable to non-controlling interests" and "Profit (loss) attributable to non-controlling interests," respectively.

-Total equity amounts to Eur 3,869 million, and consolidated net profit for the year amounts to Eur 260 million.
+Total equity is €3,869 million, with a consolidated net profit for the year of €260 million.

-As well known, the preparation of the Consolidated Financial Statements is the responsibility of the Company's Board of Directors.
-It is the responsibility of the Independent Auditor, PricewaterhouseCoopers S.p.A., to express a professional opinion on the Consolidated Financial Statements, based on the audit.
-This opinion was issued on March 25th 2025 and expresses an unmodified opinion.
+The responsibility for the preparation of the consolidated financial statements, as is well known, rests with the company's Board of Directors, and it is the task of the Auditing Firm PricewaterhouseCoopers S.p.A. to express a professional opinion on them, based on the audit.
+An unqualified opinion was issued on March 25th, 2025.

-On the basis of the reviews carried out, as well as the information provided by the Independent Auditor, we believe that the definition of the scope of consolidation, the choice of consolidation methods and the procedures followed in applying them, have made it possible to present the financial and capital structure and significant profit and loss items with adequate clarity, in light of the layouts of the Statement of Financial Position and Income Statement required by the relevant legislation.
+Based on the checks carried out, as well as the information provided by the Auditing Firm, we believe that the definition of the consolidation scope, the choice of consolidation methods, and the procedures followed for their application have allowed for true and fair view of the financial position, operating performance, and cash flows throught the use of the statement of financial position and the income statement formats required by law.

-The Report on Operations and the Notes to the Consolidated Financial Statements provide information regarding the consolidated companies, their operating performance and financial position, as well as clarifications, regarding assets and liabilities, and provide a comprehensive and clear picture of the situation.
-Information is also provided, as in the Financial Statements, on the main risks and uncertainties to which the Bank is exposed together with information about own funds and supervisory ratios.
+The management report and the notes to the financial statements provide information on all consolidated companies, their financial position and performance, the necessary explanations of the asset and liability items, and a complete and clear overview of the situation.
+As with the financial statements, the required disclosures of the main risks and uncertainties to which the bank is provided, together with information on own funds and supervisory ratios.